 Can I challenge paternity if I signed the form years ago?

-It is very difficult, but possible in limited circumstances.
-If more than 60 days have passed since you signed the acknowledgment, you typically must prove that you signed it due to fraud (you were lied to), duress (you were forced), or a material mistake of fact.
-If you have recently discovered you are likely not the biological father, you must act immediately to explore a “Disestablishment of Paternity” action.
+It is possible in limited circumstances.
+If more than 60 days have passed since signing the DH-511, you must generally prove that you signed it due to fraud (you were deliberately misled), duress (you were coerced), or a material mistake of fact.
+If you have recently discovered you may not be the biological father, act immediately — delay can close the window for a Disestablishment of Paternity action.

 Get the Clarity Your Family Needs